ludc/video_games_and_deep_reinforcement_learning/index.md

 <p style="text-align: center;"><img  src="https://github.com/ludc/video_games_and_deep_reinforcement_learning/raw/main/docs/assets/robot.png" width="100%"/></p>

-## Objectives of the Blog
-My objective is to publish a series of articles explaining how ECS can be leveraged to bridge video game programming and deep (reinforcement) learning.
+My objective is to publish a series of posts explaining how ECS can be leveraged to bridge video game programming and deep (reinforcement) learning.
 The articles are structured to progressively demonstrate how an ECS can be developed 'from scratch' in python and integrated with classical DRL tools, resulting in a powerful learning platform associated to complex and beautiful games.

 The associated source code is [https://github.com/ludc/gymecs](https://github.com/ludc/gymecs) - Each blog post is associated with a branch of the github repository.